anthonyspiteri/terraform/README.md

 # terraform
-Just a place to place my Terraform hacks
+Just a place to put my Terraform hacks